 Step 2.
 From Madrid take a bus/train or catch a flight to Pamplona.
-Any of these options is fine, the flight is the most expensive but the fastest, the bus is the cheapest but the slowest.
+Any of these options are fine, the flight is the most expensive but the fastest, and the bus is the cheapest but the slowest.
 Pamplona’s name in Euskera (the Basque language) is Iruña don’t get confused if you see on your ticket both names.

 From Barcelona catching a bus or a train is the best option here.
 There are no direct flights to Pamplona from Barcelona all flights go first to Madrid which is quite inconvenient.

 The advantage of taking a bus from both cities is that you arrive and leave for St.Jean from the same bus station you just switch buses.
 From the train stations and the airport, you’ll have to get to the bus station first.